inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/212-understanding-inasafe.rst

 8. Using the print button
 -------------------------

-The data displayed on the screen can be saved to a PDF file by clicking Print at the bottom of the |project_name| panel.
+The data displayed on the screen can be saved to a PDF file by clicking :guilabel:`Print` at the bottom of the |project_name| panel.

 21. Click on the |project_name| result layer and then click :guilabel:`Print`.